RedHatInsights/bonfire-tekton/README.md

     - name: COMPONENT_NAME
       value: # Name of your component name in Konflux
     - name: IQE_PLUGINS
       value: # Name of the IQE plugin for this app.
+NOTE: this should be "" if you have no IQE tests.
     - name: IQE_MARKER_EXPRESSION
       value: # This is the value passed to pytest -m.
 Default is ""
     - name: IQE_FILTER_EXPRESSION